-On Sept.
-10, 1942, Nancy Harkness Love, with the support of the U.S. Air Transport Command, organized 25 women pilots into the Women’s Auxiliary Ferrying Squadron (WAFS).
-WAFS headquarters were located at New Castle Army Air Base, Del.; later other ferrying squadron centers were established.
+Nancy Harkness Love, with the support of the U.S. Air Transport Command, organized 25 women pilots into the Women’s Auxiliary Ferrying Squadron, or WAFS, Sept.
+10, 1942.
+WAFS headquarters were located at New Castle Army Air Base, Delaware; later other ferrying squadron centers were established.

 The purpose of the WAFS was to deliver planes from the factory to military bases.
 For consideration of service in the WAFS, a woman had to be between 21 and 35, have a minimum of 500 hours flying time, possess a commercial license, and have at least a 250 horsepower rating.
 She must also pass a rigorous physical exam and successfully complete ground school instruction (usually a month in duration).
 The instruction consisted of navigation, meteorology, radio and Morse code, use of firearms, military courtesy and discipline, military law and instrument training.

 The 25 original WAFS had an average of 1,100 flying time when they were accepted in the program.
-Forty women wore the WAFS uniform (which they had to pay for) before it was merged into the Women Air Force Service Pilots (WASP).
+Forty women wore the WAFS uniform (which they had to pay for) before it was merged into the Women Air Force Service Pilots, or WASP.

-On Nov.
-16, 1942, Cochran established the Women’s Flying Training Detachment (WFTD) at Howard Hughes Airport in Houston, Texas, with an initial class of 25 women who were required to have 200 hours flying time and a commercial license.
+Cochran established the Women’s Flying Training Detachment, or WFTD, at Howard Hughes Airport in Houston, Texas, Nov.
+16, 1942, with an initial class of 25 women who were required to have 200 hours flying time and a commercial license.
 The mission of the WFTD was to perform whatever flight duties the Army Air Corps required within the United States.

 Four members of the United States Women's Airforce Service Pilots (WASPs) receive final instructions as they chart a cross-country course on the flight line of a U.S. airport.

-On Aug.
-5, 1943, the WAFS and WFTD merged into the Women’s Air Force Service Pilots (WASP).
-Cochran served as director of the WASP and its Training Division, while Nancy Love was director of the Ferrying Division.
-In the 16 months the WASP existed, more than 25,000 women applied for training; only 1,879 candidates were accepted.
-Of these, 1,074 successfully completed the grueling program at Avenger Field, a better “wash-out” rate than the 50 percent of male pilot cadets.
+The WAFS and WFTD merged into WASPs, Aug.
+5, 1943.
+Cochran served as director of the WASP and its training division, while Nancy Love was director of the ferrying division.
+In the 16 months WASP existed, more than 25,000 women applied for training; only 1,879 candidates were accepted.
+Of these, 1,074 successfully completed the grueling program at Avenger Field - a better “wash-out” rate than the 50 percent of male pilot cadets.

-Gen. Arnold asked Gen. William E. Han, Deputy Chief of the Air Staff, for permission to commission WASP directly as Service Pilots, a procedure the Air Transport Command used routinely with male civilian pilots.
-On Jan.
-13, 1944, the Comptroller General of the Army Air Forces ruled against these practices.
+Arnold asked Gen. William E. Han, deputy chief of the Air Staff, for permission to commission into WASP directly as service pilots, a procedure the Air Transport Command used routinely with male civilian pilots.
+The Comptroller General of the Army Air Forces ruled against these practices, Jan.
+13, 1944.

-On Dec.
-20, 1944, the WASPs were disbanded.
-Gen. Amold’s letter of notification to the WASPs stated, “When we needed you, you came through and have served most commendably under very difficult circumstances, but now the war situation has changed and the time has come when your volunteer services are no longer needed.
+The WASPs were disbanded, Dec.
+20, 1944.
+Amold’s letter of notification to WASPs stated, “When we needed you, you came through and have served most commendably under very difficult circumstances, but now the war situation has changed and the time has come when your volunteer services are no longer needed.
 The situation is that if you continue in service, you will be replacing instead of releasing our young men.
 I know the WASP wouldn’t want that.
 I want you to know that I appreciate your war service and the AAF will miss you…”

-On Sept.
-20, 1977, a select House subcommittee on veteran affairs heard testimony on Bill 3277, which recognized WASP service as active duty in the armed forces and entitled them to veterans’ benefits.
-It was strongly supported by both houses of Congress and Senator Barry Goldwater, who had flown with the WASP in World War II; he led the move to get the bill passed.
+A select House subcommittee on veteran affairs heard testimony on Bill 3277, which recognized WASP service as active duty in the armed forces and entitled them to veterans’ benefits, Sept.
+20, 1977.
+It was strongly supported by both houses of Congress and Sen. Barry Goldwater, who had flown with WASP during World War II; he led the move to get the bill passed.
 The bill was vehemently opposed by the American Legion on the grounds that it “would denigrate the term ‘veteran’ so that it will never again have the value that presently attaches to it.”
 Controversy went back and forth with the Veterans Administration opposing the bill and the Department of Defense supporting it.

-Then on Oct.
-19, 1977, Senator Barry Goldwater attached the bill as an amendment to the “GI Bill Improvement Act” (HR 8701), but the committee chairs planned to strip the WASP amendment during the reconciliation process.
+Sen. Barry Goldwater attached the bill as an amendment to the “GI Bill Improvement Act” (HR 8701), Oct.
+19, 1977, but the committee chairs planned to strip the WASP amendment during the reconciliation process.
 This prompted two women representatives of the House (Rep. Margaret Heckler and Rep. Liddy Boggs) to take action, and members of both houses were inundated with calls, letters, and telegrams supporting the WASP amendment.

 A compromise was finally reached that if the Air Force would certify that the WASP had been de facto military personnel during the war, the WASP amendment would not be stripped.
-The Air Force certified the WASP and in making their determination used the discharge papers of WASP Helen Porter, 1944, which read, “This is to certify that Helen Porter honorably served in active Federal Service of the Army of the United States," the same wording used in 1944 for all honorable discharges in the Army.
+The Air Force certified the WASP and in making their determination used the discharge papers of WASP Helen Porter, 1944, which read, “This is to certify that Helen Porter honorably served in active federal service of the Army of the United States."
+It was the same wording used in 1944 for all honorable discharges from the Army.
 HR 8701, as amended, passed the House with unanimous consent.
-On Nov.
-23, 1977, President Carter signed the bill into law.
+President Carter signed the bill into law, Nov.
+23, 1977.